 - 1. Be safe, appropriate and not disrupt or interfere with the educational process. - 2.
-Recognize that extremely brief garments such as tube tops, net tops, halter tops, spaghetti straps, plunging necklines (front and/or back) and see-through garments are not appropriate. - 3.
-Ensure that underwear is completely covered with outer clothing. - 4.
+Outer clothing should completely cover underwear or undergarments at all times. - 3.
 Include footwear at all times.
-Footwear that is a safety hazard will not be allowed. - 5.
-Students are not permitted to wear hats, hoods, bandanas, headbands, other head coverings, or coats in the building during the school day. - 6.
-Not include items that are vulgar, obscene, libelous, or that denigrate others on account of race, color, religion, ancestry, national origin, gender, sexual orientation or disability. - 7.
-Not promote and/or endorse the use of alcohol, tobacco, or illegal drugs and/or encourage other illegal or violent activities. - 8.
+Footwear that is a safety hazard will not be allowed. - 4.
+Not include items that are vulgar, obscene, libelous, or that denigrate others on account of race, color, religion, ancestry, national origin, gender, sexual orientation, disability, or any other legally protected status, including messages that are innuendos or have double meanings. - 5.
+Not reference, promote and/or endorse the use of alcohol, tobacco, or illegal substances and/or encourage other illegal or violent activities. - 6.
 Not display signs of gang affiliation.